 Alyeska Resort Celebrates Oktoberfest Festivities Over Two Weekends

-September 7, 2010 (Girdwood, Alaska) – The celebration of Bavarian culture and traditions, including hearty fare and ample cold beer, spans two weekends this year at Alyeska Resort.
-The festivities will be held on Friday, September 24, 2010 and Saturday, September 25, 2010; and continue the following weekend, Friday, October 1, 2010 and Saturday, October 2, 2010.
+September 11, 2013 (Girdwood, Alaska) – The celebration of Bavarian culture and traditions spans two weekends this year at Alyeska Resort.
+The festivities will be held on Friday, October 4, 2013 through Sunday, October 6, 2013; and continue the following weekend, Friday, October 11, 2013 through Sunday, October 13, 2013.
 The event takes place in the Alyeska Resort Daylodge.
 Entry into the festival is free and open to all ages.

 The Hotel Alyeska is offering a special Oktoberfest lodging package which includes one-night stay in a deluxe room, breakfast plus Oktoberfest steins with drink tickets for each adult.
-The package starts from $139 per night and includes tax and fees.
+The package starts from $179 per night and is subject to availability, taxes and fees.
 Reservations can be by calling 907-754-2111 or visiting AlyeskaResort.com.